Oysters from AIX, a new restaurant from Atlanta's Nick Leahy

 NL: The one dish that sort of encapsulates our ethos for the restaurant is probably the bouillabaisse.
 Classic bouillabaisse a kind of fisherman's stew using whatever the freshest fish at that moment is.
 But we're going to refine the dish a little bit.
 Instead of having it be a big bowl of stew we're going to cook all the pieces of seafood individually and then make it with a really flavorful broth tableside.
 It's taking that classic dish from Provençe and just elevating it a tiny bit.

 But then we're also going to be using shrimp from Georgia and probably snapper or some fish from the Gulf.
 We're going to be using Sapelo Island clams.
-We're gonna be using American mussels, domestic scallops and things like that.
+We're going to be using American mussels, domestic scallops and things like that.
 So we're taking that dish from the south of France.
 Then were recreating it here in the South of the United States with ingredients that are from here.